tanguy7/Productive-breaking-suggestion-in-HRI/README.md

 ## Programs :

-We designed three games for testing STM : 'number_game.py', 'word_game.py', 'visual_game.py'
+We designed three games for testing STM : 'number_game.py', 'word_game.py', 'visual_game.py'.

-We used 4 forms to measure anxiety : 'stai1.py', 'stai2.py', 'stai3.py', 'stai4.py'
+We used 4 forms to measure anxiety : 'stai1.py', 'stai2.py', 'stai3.py', 'stai4.py'.

+'login.py' is used to ask the name and the group of the participant.

 We also trained a model to detect some stretching movements in 'Pose_recognition_training_notebook.ipynb'.
 This program uses mediapipe to detect body keypoints, and we trained a classifier to detect each stretch based on recorded coordinates of the stretches ('arm_stretches_coords.csv' and 'neck_stretches_coords.csv').
 The models we keep for the detection are available : 'neck_stretches.pkl' and 'arm_stretches.pkl'.